Is becoming a tour guide right for me?

 How to become a Tour Guide

 Most importantly, tour guides must be experts in their area of concentration.
-They must be able to answer specific questions about locations, their history, amenities, and artifacts.
+They need to be able to answer specific questions about locations, history, amenities, and artifacts.
 Effective communication skills are absolutely essential for a successful career in the industry.
-In addition, tour guides must be highly organized, punctual, and ethical.
-They need to have exceptional time-management skills and be able to throughly research pertinent information.
-The ability to speak multiple languages, while not essential, is an asset for many tour guides.